 - Your PIN (if you have one)

-How to Keep Receiving Unemployment Benefits in Pennsylvania
+How Long You May Receive Benefits in Pennsylvania

 Failure to do so can result in the termination of your benefits.
 If you are filing a subsequent claim, you must be unemployed at the end of the benefit year and you must meet all other base-year eligibility requirements.